feralhosting/feralhosting.github.io/Installable software/Restarting - rtorrent - Deluge - Transmission - MySQL/readme.md

 killall -9 -u $(whoami) transmission-daemon
 ~~~

-**Important note:**  Transmission cannot manually restarted by the user.
+**Important note:**  Transmission cannot be started by the user and will be started by the system instead.
 After killing the process allow up to 5 minutes for it to automatically to restart.

 You can do this to see if the process has restarted: